Fischerfredl/flask-expects-json/README.rst

 --------------

 Normally validators wont touch the data.
-By default this package will fill in missing default values provided in the schema.
+By default this package will not fill in missing default values provided in the schema.
+If you want to you can set ``fill_default=True`` explicitly.
 The validation will be performed after this action, so default values can lead to invalid data.
-If you dont want this behavior set ``fill_defaults=False`` as a paramter to ``expects_json``.

 Testing
 -------